Authorised Engineer (Fire)

 - Martin is a member of six professional fire bodies including the IFE, IFPO and Specialist Fellow with the IIRSM.

-- Currently the Authorised Engineer (Fire) at a large hospital regarded as being the size of a small town, in a merger process with another large hospital.
+- 2017-19 the Authorising Engineer (Fire) at a large hospital regarded as being the size of a small town, in a merger process with another large hospital.

-- Ongoing fire consultancy since 2011 at a large mental health organisation who provide secure inpatient and out-patient’s buildings in the south east of England.
+- Fire consultancy 2011-2019 at a large mental health organisation who provide secure inpatient and out-patient’s care in the south east of England.
+NEPFT merged with SEPT and became EPUT who dismantled the highly experienced fire team.

 - Served as the Fire Safety Adviser for Havering pct and ONEL including St Georges hospital and 80 community healthcare sites, located across east London.